mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/13-workflows-details.md

 # Workflow Details

+- Workflow - A combination of Executors and Edges
+  - Use `WorkFlowBuilder` to wire up Executors and Edges
 - Executors - The processing units, AI agents or other logic
   - Typed input
   - Produces typed output or events
 - Edges - Defines the connections, defines the flow of information
   - Direct
   - Conditional
-  - Fan-out, Fan in
+  - Fan-out, Fan-in
 - Events - Provides observability
   - Several built in that tracks workflow lifecycle
-  - Possible to define own Events
+  - Possible to define proprietary Events
-- Workflow - A combination of Executors and Edges
-  - Use `WorkFlowBuilder` to wire up Executors and Edges